Axway/open-banking-docs/content/en/docs/api_security_guide/api-security.md

 | `fdx:paymentsupport:read`     | Grants read access to payment-related data, including payment history and support-related information. |
 | `fdx:transactions:read`       | Grants read access to transaction data, including details on all transactions, such as amount, date, and status. |

-## API Security, Scopes, and OAuth Protocols
+## API security, scopes, and OAuth protocols

 The tables below provides a summary of security measures, required scopes, and OAuth protocols for accessing API endpoints.